karol-terminalindex/main/README.md

 - 🔭 I’m currently working on **Single person company plan.**

+- :heart: ADHD person.
+Cannot focus on sum shi, so I've decided to try to focus.
+That's how this **readme** or my <a href="https://karolpszo.engineer">**website**</a> was made.
+If both of these actually exist, I am capable of creating something more.

 - 🌱 I’m currently learning **javaScript, C#, Tailwind, CSS, bash and Python.**

 - 🤝 I’m looking for help with **starting my own company.**

 - 👨‍💻 All of my projects will be soon available @ [my GitHub page.](https://github.com/karol-terminalindex)

-- 💬 Ask me about **hardware, operating system, linux kernels, ThinkPads.**
+- 💬 Ask me about **hardware, operating system, linux kernels, operating systems and ThinkPads.**

 - 📫 How to reach me?
 Only via Telegram, Discord, or via my e-mail on profile.